putara/excavator/README.md

 # Introduction
 Recover files from an accidentally formatted exFAT drive such as SDXC/microSDXC card.
-Unlike signature-based recovery software, the excavator uses a heuristic approach to locate mandatory system files to infer the missing master boot record.
+Unlike signature-based recovery software, the excavator uses a heuristic approach to infer the missing master boot record.

 ## Features
 The excavator provides some unique features which ordinary recovery software (even commercial software) cannot offer.

 - Way faster to scan files (as fast as `dir /s` or `ls -lR` command)
-- Ability to recover fragmented files
+- Ability to recover fragmented files if FAT is intact
 - Very small program size

 **This is not undelete software.** Previously deleted files are excluded and cannot be recovered.